reportportal/service-ui/app/docs/8-CSS.md

 '/src/common/css/fonts/' - fonts.

-'/src/common/css/variables/' - color, font and screen breakpoint variables.
+'/src/common/css/variables/' - color, font, z-index and screen breakpoint variables.

 As far as usually components has small size, it's preferable to do not use css selectors nesting (exclude pseudo elements, pseudo classes and state-classes).